 Nothing beats a slice of pecan pie on a cold, snowy day but your canine companion should stay away from these nuts.
 In addition to aflatoxin, pecans also contain juglone, a toxin that can be harmful to dogs and horses.

+Dogs can't eat walnuts at all.
 Black walnuts, English walnuts, and Japanese walnuts should not be fed to dogs as they can contain fungi called tremorgenic mycotoxins.
 If your four-legged companion is exposed to it, they can have symptoms like vomiting, tremors, and seizures.
 Contact your vet immediately because your pet’s condition could be fatal if left untreated.

 In theory, your pooch can eat hazelnuts.
 As long as they stick to a couple of unsalted and uncoated hazelnuts, they shouldn’t have any health issues.
 However, there’s still the risk of choking and intestinal obstruction.
 Smaller dogs can easily choke on these nuts, while larger ones tend to swallow them up without chewing, so they can end up stuck in the dog’s intestines and cause significant problems.

-Are there any safe alternatives to almonds?
+Are there safe alternatives to almonds for dogs?

-Plain, unsalted peanuts are generally safe for pups to eat.
 Coated, salted, caramelized, or candied peanuts should be avoided.
 Dogs also shouldn’t eat peanuts in shells.
 Be careful though - peanuts are quite high in fat, so be sure to feed them in moderation.

 Peanut butter is safe for dogs, as long as it doesn’t contain xylitol, artificial preservatives, sugar, or sodium.
 So, before feeding this delicious nut-based treat to your pooch, be sure to check the label for any potentially harmful ingredients.
 Also, be mindful about the amount you give - one or two spoons a day is ok but too much peanut butter can lead to obesity or gastrointestinal upset.